amreis/amreis.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Alister Machado dos Reis, a 27-years old PhD Student from Porto Alegre, Brazil, currently living in Utrecht, the Netherlands.
+Hi, I'm Alister Machado dos Reis, a <span id="age"></span>-years old PhD Student from Porto Alegre, Brazil, currently living in Utrecht, the Netherlands.
 I obtained my B.Sc. in Computer Science ([Institute of Informatics](https://www.inf.ufrgs.br/site/)) at the Federal University of Rio Grande do Sul ([UFRGS](http://www.ufrgs.br/ufrgs/inicial)) in March 2018.
 I was also part of the BRAFITEC exchange program between the years of 2015 and 2017.
 It is one of the most competitive exchange programs of my country.

 As a part of this program, I was also enrolled at the INP Grenoble (Institut National Polytechnique de Grenoble) in Grenoble, France.
 There, I was a student at the École Nationale Supérieure d'Informatique et Mathématiques Apliquées de Grenoble (ENSIMAG).
 I was enrolled as an Information Systems Engineering student between 2015 and 2016, and later I was a student in the Master's Program in Data Science (2016-2017).